-J. Regulatory License - Means a license that is issued under the South Carolina alcohol and beverage laws or the South Carolina bingo laws.
+- H. Regulatory License Means a license that is issued under the South Carolina alcoholic beverage laws or the South Carolina bingo laws. - I. Regulatory Violation A violation of a statute or regulation which controls the conduct of alcoholic beverage licensees or bingo licensees, including a violation which may result in the assessment of a monetary penalty, or suspension or revocation of a license.
+It does not include taxes, interest on taxes, or monetary penalties in Chapter 54 of Title 12. - J. Tax or Taxes Unless the context clearly requires otherwise, taxes include all taxes, licenses, permits, fees, or other amounts, including interest and penalties, imposed by Title 12 of the Code, or subject to assessment or collection by the Department.

-- K. Regulatory Violation A violation of a statute or regulation which controls the conduct of alcohol beverage licensees or bingo licensees, including a violation which may result in the suspension or revocation of a license.
-It does not include taxes, interest on taxes, or monetary penalties in Chapter 54 of Title 12. - L. Tax or Taxes Unless the context clearly requires otherwise, taxes include all taxes, licenses, permits, fees, or other amounts, including interest and penalties, imposed by Title 12 of the Code, or subject to assessment or collection by the Department. - M. Taxpayer - Means any person or entity liable for, or required to pay, any tax or fee to the Department who has been issued a proposed assessment or a Department determination.
-It also includes licenses and license applicants for those licenses issued by the Department. - N. Waiver of Restrictions on Assessments - Waiver of restrictions on assessments is achieved through the filing of a Form SC870 or SC870AD. - 1.
+- K. Taxpayer Means any person or entity liable for, or required to pay, any tax or fee to the Department who has been issued a proposed assessment or a Department determination.
+It also includes licenses and license applicants for those licenses issued by the Department. - L. Waiver of Restrictions on Assessments Waiver of restrictions on assessments is achieved through the filing of a Form SC870 or SC870AD. - 1.
 Form SC870 A taxpayer may sign this form if he or she wants the Department to generate a final assessment showing the total tax, interest, and penalty (if any) due so the taxpayer can pay the proposed assessment and stop the accumulation of interest. - 2.
 Form SC870AD A taxpayer may sign this form when he wants to resolve a dispute.
 It is not effective until it is accepted by a division administrator or his designee.
 If accepted by the Department, the taxpayer cannot file or prosecute a claim for refund or credit and the Department will not reopen the case, except for fraud, malfeasance, concealment, or misrepresentation of material fact, or an important mistake in mathematical calculation.